Trickfest/DotNetJsonFormatter/README.md

 # DotNetJsonFormatter

-Format json into ascii tables, csv, etc.
+Format json into ascii tables or csv.

 For more information, see ExampleUsage sample program.